bjortech/tb/README.md

+# I am looking for feedback as to what I would need to change to make this an interesting project to work on.
+Do not hesitate to comment and please be brutally honest.

 # QUICKLAUNCH
 tb_installscripts contains scripts for installation of ros and for building all packages in a new workspace.
 Details in README at tb_installscripts.